The Global Studies MA program is primarily a tuition-based degree. Students are responsible for their tuition, fees, and other expenses.

 - Stimulate the attainment of foreign language acquisition and fluency

 - Develop a pool of international experts to meet national needs

 There are two types of FLAS grants offered:

 - Summer intensive language study.
 Grants provide ~$2,500 in stipend and full tuition (up to $5,000) for approved intensive summer language courses in the US or abroad.

 - An academic year course of study that includes both language and area studies courses.
-Academic year grants for GRADUATE students provide ~$15,000 in stipend plus full tuition and fees.
-Academic year grants for UNDERGRADUATE students provide $5,000 in stipend plus $10,000 in tuition and fees.
+Academic year grants for graduate students provide ~$15,000 in stipend plus full tuition and fees.

 The Rotary Peace Fellowships are offered on a world-competitive basis.
 Each Rotary district may nominate candidates for competition in the worldwide selection process.
 Up to 50 fellowships for master’s level studies are offered annually at one of five Rotary Peace Centers.
 Fellows can only be assigned to a center outside of their home country.
-Complete details of all of the Rotary Peace Centers and the application process can be found here.
 All Rotary Districts are encouraged to recruit qualified candidates in their area to apply for the fellowship.

 At the Duke-UNC Rotary Peace Center, Rotary Peace Fellows are supported by the fellowship for the 21-month duration of the program.
 The fellowship includes funding for tuition and other university fees, a monthly stipend for room and board, a contingency fund, funding for conferences and research, summer internship support, and transportation between the fellow’s home and study destination at the start and end of the fellowship period.

 The application period is open February-May.
 (May 15, 2023 was the deadline for the 2024-2025 Rotary Peace Fellowship.)